nf-core/multiplesequencealign/docs/output.md

 <summary>Output files</summary>

 - `alignment/`
-  - `*/*.fa`: each subdirectory is called as the input file.
+  - `*/*.fa`: each subdirectory is named after the sample id.
 It contains all the alignments computed on it.
 The filename contains all the informations of the input file used and the tool.
     The file naming convention is:
     {Input*file}*{Tree}_args-{Tree_args}_{MSA}\_args-{MSA_args}.aln

 </details>

 ## Evaluation

-Stores the files with the summary of the computed evaluation statistics.
+Files with the summary of the computed evaluation statistics.

 <details markdown="1">
 <summary>Output files</summary>